Atari company

-Atari is an American video game production and publishing company.
-Atari had a major impact in establishing the video game industry as a promising economy in the 1970s and held the leading position in the video game market until 1984.
+Atari is an American company producing and publishing computer games.
+Atari was highly influential in establishing the video game industry as a budding economy in the 1970s and maintained its leading position in the video game market until 1984.

 Original Atari, Inc. was founded in 1972 and in a short time became widely known in the video game market.
-In the late 1970s, Atari, Inc. became the fastest growing company in the US, generating a third of its parent company Warner Communications' revenue.
-However, after the collapse of the video game industry in 1983, Atari, Inc. was closed in 1984 and divided into several independent companies that never managed to regain market leadership.
+In the late 1970s, Atari, Inc. became the fastest growing company in the United States, generating a third of its parent company Warner Communications' revenue.
+However, after the collapse of the video game industry in 1983, Atari, Inc. was closed in 1984 and divided into several independent companies, which never managed to regain market leadership.

 Story

-In 1966, at the University of Utah, Nolan Bushnell first saw the game "Space War!".
-He decided that the game had commercial potential in the form of a coin-operated slot machine, and a few years later he and Ted Dabney worked on a computing device that could be played on a black-and-white TV in single-player mode. mode.player. who had to shoot two UFOs.
+In 1966, at the University of Utah, Nolan Bushnell first saw the game “Space War!”
+He decided that the game had commercial potential as a coin-operated slot machine, and a few years later he and Ted Dabney worked on a computing device that could be played on a black-and-white television in single-player mode. player mode who had to shoot two UFOs.
 Hence, this slot machine was launched by Nutting Associates under the name Computer Space.
-The game was originally installed in the company's market, mainly in bars, with little success.
-Bushnell felt the game was too difficult for the average (possibly drunk) player and began looking for new ideas.
+The game was initially set in the company's market, mainly bars, and was not a great success.
+Bushnell felt that the game was too difficult for the average (possibly drunk) participant and began looking for new ideas.

 Bushnell left Nutting Associates to form a new company, Syzygy, with Ted Dabney.
 They soon hired Allan Alcorn as their first design engineer.
 The first game was supposed to be a car game, but this idea seemed too complicated.
-In May 1972, Nolan saw a demonstration of the Magnavox Odyssey, which included a tennis-like game.
-He decided that Allan should develop an arcade version of this game, which would be called Pong.
+In May 1972, Nolan saw a demonstration of the Magnavox Odyssey, which included a game similar to tennis.
+He decided that Allan should develop an arcade version of the game, which would be called Pong.

-As the company prepared to go public in June of that year, it was revealed that the name Syzygy (syzygy, an astronomical term) already existed in California.
+As the company prepared to go public in June of that year, it turned out that the name Syzygy (syzygy, an astronomical term) already existed in California.
 Bushnell wrote several terms from the game of Go and eventually chose the Japanese word atari, which in the context of Go means a stone or group of stones that can be captured by an opponent.
-Also, the name Atari is certainly much more memorable and easier to pronounce than Syzygy.
-Atari became a public company on June 27, 1972 in California.
+Additionally, Atari's name is certainly much more memorable and easier to pronounce than Syzygy.
+Atari went public on June 27, 1972 in California.

 In November 1972, the first Pong was ready.
-It consisted of a black-and-white TV, special equipment that implemented the game, and a coin mechanism, which included a milk carton into which coins fell.
-For testing, the machine was installed in one of the pubs in the city of Grass Valley (California), and it soon became clear that the game became a hit.
+It consisted of a black and white television, special equipment that implemented the game, and a coin mechanism, which included a milk carton into which coins fell.
+For testing, the machine was installed in one of the pubs in Grass Valley (California), and it soon became clear that the game was a hit.
 After unsuccessful negotiations with several companies to release Pong, Bushnell and Dabney decided to release the game in-house, and Atari Inc. was founded. as a developer and manufacturer of coin-operated slot machines.

-In 1974, Atari released the Touch Me electronic game.
+In 1974, Atari released the electronic game Touch Me.

-In the 1970s, Atari employed Steve Jobs, who later co-founded Apple with Steve Wozniak.
+Steve Jobs, who later co-founded Apple with Steve Wozniak, worked at Atari in the 1970s.

 In 1975, Atari acquired Cyan Engineering to develop the next generation gaming system (Project Stella) based on the newly released MOS Technology 6502 microprocessor.

-Bushnell realized in 1976 that the console he was working on had potential success, but significant funds would be needed to bring it to market.
+In 1976, Bushnell realized that the console he was working on had potential success, but it would require significant funds to bring it to market.
 So he sold Atari to Warner Communications for $28 million.
-In October 1977, a game console was released under the name Atari Video Computer System.
+In October 1977, the video game console was released under the name Atari Video Computer System.
 Bushnell left Atari in 1979.

 In 1977, Atari began selling the Atari VCS (Video Computer System) game console, which could modify games because it used cartridges.
 The console was later renamed the Atari 2600.
-This console became the leading video game console in the US for several years.
+This console became the leading video game console in the United States for several years.

-Immediately after the release of the Atari VCS, Atari engineers began work on a new system that was to replace the 2600 by 1979.
-In February 1978, Ray Kassar was appointed director of Atari, who wanted Atari's new machine to compete with Apple in the home computer market.
-At the time, the home computer market was split between the Apple II, Commodore PET, and TRS-80.
+Immediately after the release of the Atari VCS, Atari engineers began work on a new system that would replace the 2600 by 1979.
+In February 1978, Ray Kassar was appointed director of Atari, who wanted the new Atari machine to compete with Apple in the home computer market.
+At the time, the home computer market was divided between the Apple II, Commodore PET, and TRS-80.

-In 1979, Atari began selling the Atari 400 and Atari 800 8-bit home computers.
-The Atari 400 positioned itself as a game console with computer capabilities, the Atari 800 as a complete computer with game console capabilities.
+In 1979, Atari began selling 8-bit home computers, the Atari 400 and Atari 800.
+The Atari 400 positioned itself as a game console with the capabilities of a computer, the Atari 800 as a full-fledged computer with the capabilities of a game console.

-In 1982, Atari releases the Atari 5200 game console, based on the hardware design of the Atari 400/800, but not compatible with them.
+In 1982, Atari released the Atari 5200 video game console, based on the hardware design of the Atari 400/800, but not compatible with them.
 Sales of the 5200 were not particularly successful.
-Although the console's graphical capabilities were much better than those of the 2600, the game library available was significantly smaller.
+Although the console's graphics capabilities were much better than the 2600, the available game library was significantly smaller.

-As part of Warner, Atari has sold millions of game consoles and home computers.
-At its peak, Atari provided a third of Warner's annual revenue and became the fastest growing company in the North American market at the time.
-But within Atari itself, there was considerable tension: the three divisions - arcades, consumer games, and home computing - worked separately, had little to no interaction with each other, and even saw each other as a threat.
+As part of Warner, Atari sold millions of game consoles and home computers.
+At its peak, Atari accounted for a third of Warner's annual revenue and became the fastest-growing company in the North American market at the time.
+But there was considerable tension within Atari itself: the three divisions-arcades, consumer games, and home computers-operated separately, had little interaction with each other, and even saw each other as a threat.

-In 1982, Atari began selling two games in the 2600 series that were hyped but disappointing: Pac-Man and ET Extraterrestrial.
-Sales declined rapidly, leading to increased unsold stock in stores, lower prices, and returns from stores to the supplier, leading to the famous case of unsold cartridges being destroyed.
+In 1982, Atari began selling two 2600 series games that were hyped but disappointing: Pac-Man and E.T.
+Sales quickly declined, leading to an increase in unsold inventory in stores, lower prices and returns from stores to the supplier, leading to the famous case of destruction of unsold cartridges.

 The events of 1982-1983 had a significant impact on revenue, and Atari became a loss-making division of Warner Communications.
-Warner shares fell from $60 to $20 a share.
-Texas Instruments exited the home computer market in November 1983, and many thought that Atari would be next.
-As a result, in 1984 Warner sold Atari computer and game consoles to Jack Tramiel, who was fired from Commodore, which he founded.
+Warner shares fell from $60 to $20 per share.
+Texas Instruments exited the home computer market in November 1983, and many believed Atari would be next.
+As a result, in 1984, Warner sold Atari computer and game consoles to Jack Tramiel, who was fired from Commodore, which he founded.
 Tramiel wanted to compete with Commodore with Atari.
 The combined company is called Atari Corporation.
 Warner still has a division that produces video games under the Atari Games brand.

 Atari Corporation

-Jack Tramel decided to focus on the production of computers.
-Atari released XE series computers compatible with the 400 and 800 models.
+Jack Tramel decided to focus on computer manufacturing.
+Atari released the XE series computers, compatible with the 400 and 800 models.
 As a result, the company began to lose the game console market.

-In 1985, Atari releases the Atari ST 16-bit personal computer.
+In 1985, Atari released the 16-bit personal computer Atari ST.

-In 1986, two game consoles developed two years earlier, the Atari 7800 and Atari 2600 Jr, enter the market.
-The 7800 system had an extensive base of games and could compete with the NES console in terms of its technical characteristics.
+In 1986, two game consoles developed two years earlier, the Atari 7800 and Atari 2600 Jr., entered the market.
+The 7800 system had an extensive base of games and could compete with the NES console in its technical characteristics.
 Atari 2600 Jr. had a low price for those times and was aimed at those who could not afford to buy Japanese gaming systems.

 In 1989, the Atari Lynx handheld game console was released.
-Its success was not very great as the popularity of the Nintendo Game Boy increased around the same time.
-The prefix lasted on the market for two years, after which it was replaced by a newer version: Atari Lynx II.
+Its success was not very great, as the Nintendo Game Boy increased in popularity around the same time.
+The console existed on the market for two years, after which it was replaced by a newer version: Atari Lynx II.

 Atari Games

-During the 1983 crisis, Atari Coin's arcade division was the only part of Atari that was still profitable.
-In 1984, Warner sold the Ataris game console and home computer parts to Jack Tramel, but kept Atari Coin and renamed it Atari Games.
+During the 1983 recession, the Atari Coin arcade division was the only part of Atari that was still profitable.
+In 1984, Warner sold the Ataris video game console and home computer parts to Jack Tramel, but retained Atari Coin and renamed it Atari Games.

-Atari Games continued to produce arcade machines, and from 1987 also NES game cartridges under the Tengen brand.
+Atari Games continued to produce arcade machines and, from 1987, also game cartridges for the NES under the Tengen brand.

-From February to April 1989, Atari Games lost the competition to Nintendo, the market leader in computer games, for the exclusive right to distribute the most popular game in the USSR, Tetris, on video consoles and portable gaming devices.
-Litigation on this issue in 1990 was also lost.
-This caused significant damage to the company (it had already developed its own version of the game, produced about 500,000 copies and had a powerful advertising campaign to market it).
+From February to April 1989, Atari Games lost competition to Nintendo, the leader in the computer games market, for the exclusive right to distribute the most popular game in the USSR, Tetris, on video consoles and handheld gaming devices.
+A legal dispute on this issue in 1990 was also lost.
+This caused significant damage to the company (it had already developed its own version of the game, released about 500,000 copies and carried out a powerful advertising campaign to promote it on the market).

-In October 2001, the French company Infogrames Entertainment, SA acquired Hasbro Interactive, and with it the Atari trademark and related intellectual property.
+In October 2001, the French company Infogrames Entertainment, SA acquired Hasbro Interactive, along with the Atari brand and related intellectual property.
 In May 2003, Infogrames was renamed Atari, SA.
-As of March 24, 2008, Atari, Inc. was listed on the NASDAQ, but Infogrames bought back all remaining public shares.
+Accessed March 24, 2008.
+Atari, Inc. was listed on NASDAQ, but Infogrames purchased all remaining public shares.

-On January 20, 2013, Atari's American divisions (Atari Inc., Atari Interactive Inc., Humongous, Inc., and California US Holdings, Inc.) filed for bankruptcy in order to spin off from their parent company, European Atari SA.
-All of these companies came out of bankruptcy a year later and formed the Atari casino.
+On January 20, 2013, Atari's American operations (Atari Inc., Atari Interactive Inc., Humongous, Inc., and California US Holdings, Inc.) filed for bankruptcy to separate from their parent company, European Atari SA.
+All these companies emerged from bankruptcy a year later and formed Atari Casino.

 • Pong